lukasoppermann/design-tokens/README.md

   "event_type": "update-tokens", // or any string you defined "client_payload": {
-    "tokens": "{...}", // the stringified json object holding all your desing tokens "filename": "Design Tokens" // the Figma file name from which the tokens were exported }
+    "tokens": "{...}", // the stringified json object holding all your desing tokens "filename": "Design Tokens", // the Figma file name from which the tokens were exported "commitMessage": "Your commit message"
+  }
 ```